wp-plugins/wp-admin-protection/readme.txt

 == Screenshots ==

+1. Hacker needs to know this `secret key` to login as administrator.
+2. Captcha code for login page (to prevent a brutforce attack)
-1. Easy configure on user's Profile page.
+3. Easy configure on user's Profile page.

 == Changelog ==